 5. Bring your own snacks.

 Officially, the policy may be that outside food and drink is not allowed.
 We usually try to at least bring in bottled water to offset some of the costs of purchasing it onsite (and usually, we get away with it).

 6. Bring your own towels.

 The water park may provide them, but they will probably be small, worn, and not very absorbent.
-If we're driving to the destination and have room in our car, we bring our own.
+If we’re driving to the destination and have room in our car, we bring our own towels.